anyscale/madewithml.github.io/docs/courses/mlops/cli.md

     $ tagifai --help
     Usage: tagifai [OPTIONS] COMMAND [ARGS]
     👉  Commands:
-        download-data  Download data from online to local drive. optimize       Optimize a subset of hyperparameters towards ... train-model    Predict tags for a give input text using a ... predict-tags   Train a model using the specified parameters.
+        download-data     Download data from online to local drive. compute-features  Compute and save features for training. optimize          Optimize a subset of hyperparameters towards ... train-model       Predict tags for a give input text using a ... predict-tags      Train a model using the specified parameters.
         ...
     ```